Deep Cleaning Vs Regular Cleaning Teeth - Dr.Quadri

 1. How long does a deep cleaning take?

-2. Is Dental cleaning worth it?
+2. Is Dental Cleaning Worth It?

 A dental cleaning holds significant value, making it worth the investment.
-These professional cleanings contribute to a bright and radiant smile and play a crucial role in maintaining your oral and overall health.

 3. How long does a regular teeth cleaning take?

 If your teeth are healthy and clean, a regular teeth cleaning should typically last around 30 minutes.
-However, if oral health is compromised with cavities and tartar buildup present, the cleaning procedure may extend closer to an hour.